Shivam-Bhardwaj/TrafficSignDetector-TensorFlow/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

 The given README.md file is an extensive writeup of the project.
-It includes the code folder architecture, resources, test output, Jupyter Notebook etc. For any questions, please contact
+For any questions, please contact

 Shivam Bhardwaj